FI-modules and stability for representations of symmetric groups: Applications: cohomology of configuration spaces

-\begin{theorem} Let $M$ be a connected, oriented manifold which is the interior of a compact manifold with nonempty boundary.
-Then $H^*(\Conf(M);k)$ is a graded $\FIsharp$-algebra over $k$.
-In particular, the maps $H^*(\Conf_n(M);k)\to H^*(\Conf_{n+1}(M);k)$ are injective for all $n$.
-If $k$ is a Noetherian ring of finite Krull dimension, then $H^i(\Conf(M);k)$ is a finitely generated $\FIsharp$-module. \end{theorem} \begin{proof} Proposition~\ref{pr:CMhTop} implies that for any ring $k$, the cohomology $H^i(\Conf(M);k)$ is an $\FIsharp$-module.
-The injectivity of the maps $H^*(\Conf_n(M);k)\to H^*(\Conf_{n+1}(M);k)$ are then an immediate consequence of Proposition~\ref{pr:FIsharpinjective}.
-We recall from the proof of Theorem~\ref{th:config} that each entry $E_2^{pq}$ of the Leray spectral sequence $\Conf_n(M) \inj M^n$ is an $\FIsharp$-module.
-Moreover, since $M$ is homotopy equivalent to a compact manifold, its cohomology $H^i(M;k)$ is finitely generated for all $i\geq 0$, which implies that $E_2^{pq}$ is a finitely generated $\FIsharp$-module.
-However, even though this spectral sequence is known to converge to $H^*(\Conf_n(M);k)$, we cannot conclude that $H^i(\Conf_n(M);k)$ is finitely generated in general.
+\begin{theorem} Let $M$ be a connected, oriented manifold of dimension $d\geq 2$ which is the interior of a compact manifold with nonempty boundary.
+Let $k$ be a Noetherian ring of finite Krull dimension.
+For each $i\geq 0$, the $\FIsharp$-module $H^i(\Conf(M);k)$ is finitely generated in dimension $\leq i$ if $d\geq 3$, and in dimension $\leq 2i$ if $d=2$. \end{theorem} \begin{proof} We have already proved the theorem in the case $k=\Q$; the content lies in the case when $k$ has positive characteristic, or is not a field.
+We recall from the proof of Theorem~\ref{th:config} that each entry $E_2^{pq}$ of the Leray spectral sequence $\Conf(M) \into M^\bullet$ is a finitely generated $\FIsharp$-module.
+However, we cannot immediately conclude that $E_\infty^{pq}$ or $H^i(\Conf(M);k)$ is finitely generated, even though this spectral sequence converges to $H^*(\Conf(M);k)$.
 The problem is that $\Conf(M)$ is only a \emph{homotopy} $\FIsharp$-space, and the Leray spectral sequence is not homotopy invariant.
 As a result it is not a spectral sequence of $\FIsharp$-modules.